GreenStar Homes Certification Manual Version 4

 Verification

-Results of water tests at the tap water area and/or city or well area.
-Photos and specifications of the system installed.
-Details in the owner manual on how to maintain and operate.
+Results of water tests.
+Photos and specifications of the installed filtration system.
+Details in the instructions to tenant or homeowner on how to maintain and operate the system

-Water softeners when needed shall run automatically rather than at a setup based on the amount of water used.
+Water softeners, when present, shall run on demand based on water use.
 Make sure hardness is set to the appropriate level based on water testing.
 This is not needed for city water systems.

 Verification

-If installing new wood products, do not use tropical OR make sure it is certified
+If installing new wood products, do not use tropical wood OR make sure it is certified

-If installing new wood products, do not use tropical OR make sure it is certified
+If installing new wood products, do not use tropical wood OR make sure it is certified

-To help alleviate pressure on tropical forests please specific FSC or SFI certified wood products if you are using wood, not from North America or Europe.
+To help alleviate pressure on tropical forests please specify Forest Stewardship Council (FSC) or Sustainable Forestry Initiative (SFI) certified wood products if using wood from outside of North America or Europe.

 Resources & Studies